-- 9.50 The Applicant will implement a GHG monitoring programme at the site.
-Based on the GHG monitoring results, the company will establish short, medium, and long-term objectives and targets for a GHG reduction programme and energy management plan. - 9.51 Table 9-6 details specific mitigation measures for the application site in respect of the GHG reduction programme.
+- 9.50 The Applicant will implement a GHG monitoring programme at Rathcore.
+Based on the GHG monitoring results, the company will establish short, medium, and long-term objectives and targets for a GHG reduction programme and energy management plan. - 9.51 Table 9-6 details specific mitigation measures for the Rathcore in respect of the GHG reduction programme.